In life you can decide to be one of two things, bitter or better.

 You could say that the only difference between Better and Bitter is ‘I’ and I am the only one who can make the choice.

-For sure with this pandemic a lot of situations have been put beyond our control but our reaction to them is firmly within our own grasp and there are ways and means to control and replace constant negative reactions.
+For sure with this pandemic a lot of situations have been put beyond our control.
+But our reaction to them is firmly within our own grasp and there are ways and means to control and replace constant negative reactions.

 If we choose bitter, then the odds mount of you having a life you neither want or enjoy and will start spinning downward in an ever decreasing circle.

-If we choose better, then that circle can become an ever increasing one and which one we choose depends on how we learn to control that inner voice that has been developed through family, school, friends and experience.
+We are the ones who choose.
+Which one we choose depends on how we learn to control that inner voice that has been developed through family, school, friends and experience.